Jason-West1013/Fall_2016/README.md

 # Fall_2016
-Some projects made while learning data structures
+Some projects made exclusively in Java.
+Created as class projects while learning data structures and algorithms.
+Makes use of stacks, priority queues, hash tables, and binary trees.